-- kidney disease or any kidney problems - hearing problems, , or if you or your family have a mitochondrial mutation disease, or loss of hearing due to antibiotic medicines; certain mitochondrial mutations may increase your risk of hearing loss with this product - muscular disorders (e.g. myasthenia gravis, Parkinson's disease) - cystic fibrosis.
+- hearing problems, or if you or your family have a mitochondrial mutation disease, or loss of hearing due to antibiotic medicines; certain mitochondrial mutations may increase your risk of hearing loss with this product - muscular disorders (e.g. myasthenia gravis, Parkinson's disease) - · cystic fibrosis.